Flank/mirror-goog-studio-main/zipflinger/README.md

 ## Sources
 To add an entry to a zip, Zipflinger is fed sources.
 Typically two sources ares supported:

-- ByteSource
+- Source (usually BytesSource)
 - ZipSource (made of several ZipSourceEntry)

-BytesSource are well-suited for payload already located in memory or in a File.
+Source are well-suited for payload already located in memory or in a File.
 The typical usecase is when an APK needs to be updated with a new file and also V1 signed.
 The new file will have been loaded from storage to generate a hash values.